cosolabs/dsem/whitepaper.md

 ## 8. Empirical Validation

 ### 8.1 Context

 **Public building, 6000 m², 2021-2024.** Maintenance budget: 0.

-Faced with zero budget, the in-house R&D department built a monitoring and control system for critical infrastructure using:
+Faced with zero budget for infrastructure maintenance, the in-house R&D department had to build, from scratch, a monitoring and control system for critical infrastructure using only:
 - Discontinued components from old programs
 - Recycled hardware
 - Open source software
 - In-house developed logic

+**This project served as the first real-world test of the DSEM framework**, allowing retrospective evaluation of 12 subsystems and prospective validation of the model's predictive capacity.

 ### 8.2 The six layers (chronological order)